Skip to the content.

 1. Create Backends/NewBackend.fs

-2. Implement IQuantumBackend interface
+2. Implement IQuantumBackend interface (both sync and async members):

 3. Handle provider-specific circuit format (or use OpenQASM)